-City Plan 2030 identifies West Edinburgh as a significant urban extension to the city. supporting economic development opportunities within West Edinburgh introducing a balanced mix of uses opportunities within West Edinburgh whilst introducing a balanced mix of uses that promote healthy, sustainable lifestyles and a strong sense of place through the 20-Minute Neighbourhood principle.
+City Plan 2030 identifies West Edinburgh as a significant urban extension to the city, supporting economic development opportunities within West Edinburgh whilst introducing a balanced mix of uses that promote healthy, sustainable lifestyles and a strong sense of place through the 20-Minute Neighbourhood principle.
 Therefore, a range of opportunities for housing development are supported by City Plan 2030 with a focus on housing-led, high density, mixed-use development.